virendrabisht2006/SaleMessageProcessor/README.md

 Method= GET, URL:/v1/rest/messageMetric
-Description: I have taken two counter messageCounter and pauseCounter. messageCounter to keep the track of incoming message for print stats after every 10th message. and pauseCounter to will keep track of all incoming messafe, when counter reach to 50th message application will pause and could not accept new request will through SaleException.
+Description: I have taken two counter messageCounter and pauseCounter. messageCounter to keep the track of incoming message for print stats after every 10th message. and pauseCounter to will keep track of all incoming message, when counter reach to 50th message application will pause and could not accept new request will through SaleException.

 # Library used: